Skip to main content

 ”When protocol is ‘http’, all targets must have a ‘method’ field”

-All targets in HTTP proxy resources must specify whether they use http, https, or h2c.
+Each HTTP target must specify http, https, or h2c.

 ”When protocol is ‘tcp’ or ‘udp’, targets must not have a ‘method’ field”